The Classic Howling Ridge on Carrauntoohil

 - Total Ascent – 920m

-A very good level of fitness is required and of course a head for heights is also recommended!
+A high level of mountain fitness is required and of course a head for heights is an absolute must!

 Guided ascent (min 2 people): €150 per person